derrickcreamer/Hemlock/README.md

 ElementalOfFire (which, as you might have guessed, is applied to creatures from the elemental plane of fire) isn't a type of Burning because it doesn't make sense to remove the ElementalOfFire status from a creature just because you cancelled its burning.
 For boolean statuses like these, it's easy to think of it as "ElementalOfFire *implies* Burning".

 #### A status can PREVENT another:
-*EnvironmentalFilter prevents Poison.*  This means that new sources of Poison can't be added as long as EnvironmentalFilter is true.
+*EnvironmentalFilter prevents Poison.*  This means that new instances of Poison can't be added as long as EnvironmentalFilter is true.

 However, note two things:

 + First, this does not affect any Poison which might already be present.
-+ Second, this only prevents sources that are of type Poison - it doesn't prevent sources that merely *feed* Poison.
++ Second, this only prevents the addition of instances that are of type Poison - it doesn't prevent the addition of status instances that merely *feed* Poison.
 Therefore, preventing a status does not guarantee that its value will never increase.
 (For that, see **SUPPRESS**, below.)

-###### What's a source?
+###### What's an instance?
-A source simply tells the system that a status has started.
+A status instance simply tells the system that a specific status is present.
 You can think of it as the value that you're inserting for the given status.

-For example, if you add two sources of BonusArmor, one with value 3 and one with value 5, then your BonusArmor will be 8.
-The sources are kept separate so you can remove one without affecting the others.
+For example, if you add two instances of BonusArmor, one with value 3 and one with value 5, then your BonusArmor status will have a value of 8.
+The status instances are kept separate so you can remove one without affecting the others.

 Additionally, note that you could choose to set BonusArmor's calculation to use 'maximum' instead of 'total'!
-In that case, it would take the highest and you'd have BonusArmor 5.
+In that case, Hemlock would use the highest value and you'd have a BonusArmor value of 5.

 #### A status can SUPPRESS another:
 *IronBoots suppresses Hovering.*  This means that the value of Hovering will be zero as long as IronBoots is true.

-Note that suppression affects the value of the Hovering status, but *sources* of Hovering are completely unaffected.
-Existing sources will remain exactly where they are, and new Hovering sources can be added - but the value of Hovering will remain 0 as long as the IronBoots status is present.
+Note that suppression affects the value of the Hovering status, but *instances* of Hovering are completely unaffected.
+Existing instances will remain exactly where they are, and new Hovering instances can be added - but the value of Hovering will remain 0 as long as the IronBoots status is present.

 #### A status can CANCEL another:
 *Slowed cancels Hasted.*  This means that, whenever the value of Slowed increases, Hasted will be cancelled.

 What does cancellation do?
-When a status is cancelled, all sources feeding that status are removed.
-(Note that if a *different* status is feeding the cancelled status, that fed value will not be removed or modified - it's not a Source.)
+When a status is cancelled, all instances of that status (that are adding their value to that status) are removed.
+(Note that if a *different* status is feeding the cancelled status, that fed value will not be removed or modified - it's not an instance of this status type.)

 Also note how naturally this works with statuses that are using the boolean aggregator: Since the boolean aggregator only cares about values of 0 and 1, a boolean status can only increase one time, from 0 to 1.
-Adding more sources won't make its value increase beyond 1, which is exactly how you want it to work.
-Once all sources are gone, its value will finally change from 1 back to 0.
+Adding more instances of that status won't make its value increase beyond 1, which is exactly how you want it to work.
+Once all instances are gone, its value will finally change from 1 back to 0.
 (For more information about the boolean aggregator, see the next section.)

 #### A status can FOIL another:
 *ImmuneToBurning foils Burning.*  "Foils" is a shorthand used in Hemlock.
-It means that a status prevents, suppresses, AND cancels another status.
+It simply means that a status prevents, suppresses, AND cancels another status.

 It shows that a status totally beats another, and is generally how you'll want to represent complete immunity to some status.

 + ImmuneToBurning suppresses Burning, because Burning absolutely cannot be true while immune.
-+ ImmuneToBurning cancels Burning, because any existing source of Burning should instantly stop when you become immune.
++ ImmuneToBurning cancels Burning, because any existing instance of Burning should instantly stop when you become immune.
 + ImmuneToBurning prevents Burning, because no new Burning status should be able to start while you're immune.

 ## How is the value of a status calculated?

-As hinted above, the value of a status is calculated by considering the value of each of its sources and any other values that are fed into this status.
+As hinted above, the value of a status is calculated by considering the value of each of its instances and any other values that are fed into this status.

 By default, those values are added together to produce the total, but 'total' is only one of the built-in aggregators - boolean and maximum are also available.

-If you have a source with value 3, and a source with value 4, and you add them both to some status...
+If you have an instance with value 3, and an instance with value 4, and you add them both to some status...

 + ...a 'total' aggregator will result in a value of 7.
 + ...a 'bool' aggregator will result in a value of 1.